Will InfoBarrel Be Another Failed Content Site?

 There Is No Delete Button

 You have to contact the admin to request the removal of any article you wish to delete.
 Then it’s up to them if they oblige.
 Some people post in the forum that they had to try many times to get a response—some in vain.

 Title Changes Cause a "404 Dead Link" Error

-When one changes his or her title, the URL changes along with it and without a 301 redirect to the new URL.
+When one changes their title, the URL changes along with it and without a 301 redirect to the new URL.
 That creates a dead link, which sends a 404 error code to one's browser.
 Therefore all prior links posted in social media, and search engine indexes, are broken.

 Confusion with Pen Names vs. Usernames

-When a user adds a pen name to their profile, their actual username still is displayed as the sender when leaving comments in articles.
-This makes it difficult to know who someone is because it doesn't match the name in the profile or the author of the article.
-That makes it difficult to keep followers engaged.
+When users add a pen name to their profile, their actual username still is displayed as the sender when leaving comments in articles.
+That makes it difficult to know who someone is because it doesn't match the name in the author's profile.

 Bug in CSS Code